 ■ How often.

+Are tests of each emergency procedure cor Are teast annually? nducted: No

+On each shift?
+Yes 🗖 No

+At each location?
+Yes No

+At cach location:

-Are tests of each emergency procedure conducted: • On each shift? □ Yes ☐ No ■ At each location? ☐ Yes ☐ No Do the tests include, as appropriate to the procedure, a complete actual or simulated physical evacuation drill?
-Yes ☐ No Explain how information gathered from tests of the emergency procedures is a
+Do the tests include, as appropriate to the procedure, a complete actual or simulated physical evacuation drill?
+Yes 🗖 No